Applying for the NDIS – what to do and where to get help

-Fortunately, applying to access the NDIS has a relatively clear path to follow, and at My Plan Manager, we’ve got the map!
+But when you’re new to the Scheme, the application process can seem daunting.
+Fortunately, there’s a clear path to follow if you’re applying to access the NDIS – and at My Plan Manager, we’ve got the map!

 - You must be an Australian citizen, permanent resident, or the holder of a protected Special Category visa.